 To imitate the light, crispy breading, we’ll use baking powder in the flour.
 The baking powder forms bubbles in the flour when the chicken cooks so that the breading is tender and crispy, rather than crusty and dense.
 I found that self-rising flour works great since it conveniently has just the right amount of baking powder and salt already added.
 But don't use a low-protein self-rising flour like White Lily.
 That brand is awesome for biscuits, but its low gluten content makes it not stick well on chicken breasts.
 I used Gold Medal self-rising flour, and it worked great.
 If all-purpose flour is all you’ve got, that can work as well.
-I’ve put measurements for using A.P. flour, plus baking powder and salt, in the Tidbits below.
+I’ve put measurements for using all-purpose flour, plus baking powder and salt, in the Tidbits below.

 If you'd like to kick up your sandwich, clone the spicier version by replacing the plain mayo with my easy hack for Popeyes Spicy Mayonnaise.